JUMPSTONIK/JUMPSTONIK/README.md

 - [Masket-input](https://jumpstonik-masket-input-visa-form.netlify.app/)(VISA Form)
 - [TODO App](https://jumpstonik-todo.netlify.app/)

+I still have more project that I'll be adding soon as a Pokedex, a URL shortener, a Chat(like a whatsapp clone), a Instagram clone.
+Some of these apps needs some thing to fix, add more features or be deployed.
+I still have one private project, that I can show now, but as soon as I get the permissions I'll make it public.

+## What am I working now?
+Now I'm working to learn or improve in some technologies.
+Most of them I have learned how to used them before, but I want to get a deeper knowledge too. some of those technologies are:
+- SQL(PostgreSQL and/or MySQL) & NoSQL(MongoDB and Redis)
+- SASS and Less
+- Docker
+- Redux
+- Cloud(AWS or GCP)

+In case you want to know more about my and my background you can see my CV [here](https://drive.google.com/file/d/1KIdR9XW9iOax_M00Jw6503CGGmr59MUy/view?usp=sharing)
 <!--
 **JUMPSTONIK/JUMPSTONIK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.